 To Make the Cashew Mozzarella

-Transfer the cashew mixture to a sheet of parchment paper and roll it into 6 to 8 inch long a log shape.
+- Transfer the cashew mixture to a sheet of parchment paper and roll it into a log about 6 to 8 inches long.
 Place it on a plate and transfer it to the fridge to chill for about 2 hours, until set.

 To Make the Fig Jam